Nastel/tnt4j-stream-jmx/README.md

 	jmxp.setSchedule(Pinger.JMX_FILTER_ALL, 30000).run();
 }
 ```
-PingJMX provides a helper class `PingAgent` that lets you schedule sampling for all registered `MBeanServer` instances.
+Alternatively, PingJMX provides a helper class `PingAgent` that lets you schedule sampling for all registered `MBeanServer` instances.
 ```java
 PingAgent.ping(Pinger.JMX_FILTER_ALL, 60000, TimeUnit.MILLISECONDS);
 ```